JasonHerreraJr/JasonHerreraJr.github.io/essays/ReflectOnSmartQuestions.md

 that neither of those solutions would solve the problem, this user added a possible solution if this was “prior to Git 2.23”.
 The answer must have been very helpful to many users as it currently has 10,933 upvotes.

-Here is a link to the "smart" question on [StackOverflow](https://stackoverflow.com/questions/1783405/how-do-i-check-out-a-remote-git-branch).
+Here is a link to a "Smart" Question On [Stackoverflow](https://stackoverflow.com/questions/1783405/how-do-i-check-out-a-remote-git-branch).

-## What's a not smart question?
+## What is not smart question?

 My choice for a “not smart question” has a subject line that goes “System.out.println(); Implementation”.
 Now there are a handful of things that stick out to me with this post that make it a “not smart question”.
 First, the subject line does not give enough information and seems too general to pull in an expert to answer the